 In my experience there’s a lot of anecdotal evidence as to why there’s so much churn, but what are the “real” main reasons for ditching one ITSM tool for another?
 For instance, I don’t imagine many IT professionals see vendor marketing email and think “This sounds really great, we should ditch what we currently use (and have spent a fortune on) and buy this other ITSM tool.”
 There has to be a more internal reason, and I’m hopeful that the poll below will help us to understand the common causes.

 So why could companies want to change ITSM tool?

 Common sense says that there might be an immediate need, or a decision point, that causes an organization to reconsider the status quo and their ITSM tool alternatives.
 Or it might be a fortuitous opportunity to invest in an alternative ITSM tool after years of struggling to make the most of a bad situation.

-Speculation as to why a new ITSM tool is/was needed leads to a list of causes such as:
+Speculation as to why companies change ITSM tool leads to a list of causes such as:

 - Old tool lost credibility and/or was the scapegoat for our failure to improve

 - Existing ITSM tool was fully depreciated so a new purchase was allowed

 - “We just liked the look of an alternative tool”